telerik/winforms-docs/richtexteditor/features/references/cross-reference.md

 {{endregion}}

 The parameters are almost the same, except the first one.
 It represents the paragraph you want to reference.
-The other two have the same purpose.Inserting Cross-Reference to a Caption
+The other two have the same purpose.

+### Inserting Cross-Reference to a Caption

 The method signature is: